ptv1p3r/HAConnector/README.md

 # HAConnector
-Arduino ESP8266 Connector to MQQT server for Home Assistant
+Arduino ESP8266 Connector to MQTT server for Home Assistant